LouisMazel/maz-ui/packages/docs/docs/components/maz-dropdown.md

 ## Custom dropdown main button without chevron icon

 ::: tip
-  This component uses [MazBtn](./maz-btn.md) has menu button, so it inherits all its props
+  This component uses [MazBtn](./maz-btn.md) has a menu button, so it inherits all its props
 :::

 <MazDropdown